Georeactor/georeactor-blog/posts/sumatra-1.md

 The Malay language was core to the Johor-Riau Sultanate and Riau-Lingga Sultanate which is why you'll see such high numbers in northern Sumatra and the Riau Islands there (I assume we're counting all forms of Malay as Bahasa speakers here, idk).
 The Surabaya region has a really low % Bahasa and I was able to use my Duolingo words there, so the map might not matter, but it is a little interesting.

-The next map, which I found on a Christian missionary site, suggests that southern fork rail area between Lampung, Palembang, and Bengkulu has multiple ethnic groups.
-This agrees with the prior info with Aceh/Acehnese and Riau Malay being the major groups in the north.
+The next map, which I found on a Christian missionary site, shows that southern fork rail area between Lampung, Palembang, and Bengkulu has multiple ethnic groups.
+In the north, this agrees with the prior info with Aceh/Acehnese and Riau Malay being the major groups up there.

 <img src="/blog-images/sumatranine.jpg"/><br/>

 Wikipedia has a different map of North Sumatran languages.
 A lot more colors, but I would say these are… mostly in agreement?
-Except that this map has filled in the white inland area with a lineup of Batak languages.
+Except that this map has filled in the white inland area with a line of Batak languages.

 <img src="/blog-images/sumatraten.png"/><br/>